 3. I used (many!) glue sticks to overlap all the pieces, with lighter colors on left and darker on the right.

-4. When complete, the drop was cut out for smooth edges.
+4. When complete, the drop was cut out for a smooth edge.
 This is a good classroom reminder to continue to conserve water.